-- Enforce the Botvin LifeSkills Training ground rules. - Stimulate active discussion among students. - Direct the flow of conversation to ensure all the major points are covered and any misinformation is corrected. - Use encouragement and positive reinforcement to support students in all of the lessons and activities. - Whenever possible, try to have the class deal with questions or problems raised by students. - Maximize the involvement of students.
+- Enforce the Botvin LifeSkills Training ground rules. - Stimulate active discussion among students. - Direct the flow of conversation to ensure all the major points are covered and any misinformation is corrected. - Use encouragement and positive reinforcement to support students in all the lessons and activities. - Whenever possible, try to have the class deal with questions or problems raised by students.